-If homes with homeowners living in the property can be uncared for, imagine what conditions a foreclosed home can hide.
-Mold can grow if the water hasn't been turned off and the environment becomes moist.
-If the home is boarded up and there is no ventilation for weeks or months, black mold can grow fairly quickly.
+If homes with homeowners living in the property can be neglected, imagine what conditions a foreclosed home can hide.
+For example, mold may grow if the water hasn't been turned off and the environment becomes moist.
+If the home is boarded up and there is no ventilation for weeks or months, mold can grow fairly quickly.

-In any case, it is a good idea to walk through the home with him during the inspection if possible.
-Not only will you learn more about the process and what to look for, he may give you information on small flaws that he may not include in a report but you might want to be aware of for the future.
+In any case, it is a good idea to walk through the home with them during the inspection if possible.
+Not only will you learn more about the process and what to look for, but they may give you information on small flaws that they may not include in a report and that you want to be aware of for the future.

-Because you want the house inspection to be independent of the seller, you should not take the seller's inspection report at face value.
-You may not even want to hire an inspector your realtor hires because the realtor has a vested interest in the sale of the house.
+Because you want the home inspection to be independent of the seller, you should not take the seller's inspection report at face value.
+You may not even want to hire an inspector your own realtor hires because the realtor has an interest in the sale of the house.